-This zone provides an area of suitable habitat for a range of bird species that utilise the wading habitat.
-This is particularly important during dry years as this zone can provide a drought refuge when the remaining wetland areas of the Park have dried up.
+This zone is classified as a semi-permanent open wetland (Appendix A) that provides an area of suitable habitat for a range of bird species that utilise the wading habitat.
+This is particularly important during dry Cussen Park Environmental Management Plan DRAFT 2016 years as this zone can provide a drought refuge when the remaining wetland areas of the Park have dried up.
 Zone 11 is usually operated with a fixed sill level and has contained water under all but the driest of years, even if very shallow.